PreciselyData/cloudnative-geotax/README.md

 # Architecture

-The diagrams in this section illustrate the architecture of the GeoTAX application deployed in a AWS-hosted environment.
+The diagrams in this section illustrate the architecture of the GeoTAX application deployed in an AWS-hosted environment.
 The architecture and functionality is similar in the Google Cloud and Microsoft Azure environments except for the naming of some of the cluster components.

-## Cluster components
+## Cluster Components

 The configured cluster includes: